Kristina01111000/Drws_site/README.md

 - Make a new account to see if new members show up in the PMP link https://growingholistically.com/wp-admin/admin.php?page=pmpro-orders

-- look at the leading your own way email stuff in inbox
-- make email for leading your own way,
-- make the podcast page on the site
-- make a podcast page with them in the order from best to worst (best at top)
 - listen to leading your own way and grade it
 - check on the issue with the confirmation emails not working